-The Center for Government Services, the Center for Urban Policy Research, the Community Development Institute, the National Center for Neighborhood and Brownfields Redevelopment, and the New Jersey Public Policy Research Institute put the Bloustein School at the national forefront of research and education in housing and community development.
+The Center for Urban Policy Research, the Community Development Institute, and the National Center for Neighborhood and Brownfields Redevelopment, put the Bloustein School at the national forefront of research and education in housing and community development.
 They also provide opportunities for students to do research in community settings.
 Courses provide students with expertise on capacity building, community based organizations, community growth and decline, community politics, finance, geographic information systems, real estate development, tourism, and urban revitalization.

 Land Use and Transportation

 Land use and transportation-focused research, public service, and teaching are strong points of the Bloustein School.
 Sustainable urban development requires the systematic integration of land use and transportation decision-making at all levels of government.
 Research and teaching activities in these areas encompass community development, domestic and international transportation policy, land use and transportation coordination, locational conflict, non-motorized transport, planning law, and planning support systems, smart growth, state and regional planning, and sustainable development.
 Transportation research is conducted by the Alan M. Voorhees Transportation Center, which includes a national training program carried out by the National Transit Institute.
 The Center of Urban Policy Research is nationally renowned for its research on land use.